slub/dfg-viewer/Documentation/Index.rst

 Composer commands::

-    composer require kitodo/presentation:^3.1
-    composer require slub/dfgviewer:^5.0
+    composer require slub/dfgviewer:^5.1

-This will install the DFG-Viewer 5.x extension and Kitodo.Presentation 3.1 from `Packagist <https://github.com/slub/dfg-viewer>`_.
+This will install the DFG-Viewer 5.1 extension and Kitodo.Presentation 3.1 from `Packagist <https://github.com/slub/dfg-viewer>`_.

 Install the Extension via extension manager or CLI::